How a company asset becomes bona vacantia

 London WC2A 3LH

 The Duchy of Cornwall comprises the County of Cornwall.
-The Duchy of Lancaster comprises the Counties of Lancashire, Merseyside and parts of Greater Manchester, Cheshire and Cumbria.
+The Duchy of Lancaster comprises the county of Lancashire, most of Merseyside (except the Wirral peninsula) and parts of the counties of Greater Manchester, Cheshire and Cumbria.
 Further details as to the precise boundaries of the Duchy can be obtained from the Duchy Office.

 1 Lancaster Place